Programmable quantum simulations on a trapped-ions quantum simulator with a global drive

+This Hamiltonian is analytically solvable, thus we use it as a proof of concept for highlighting key components of our method.
+Namely freely generating positive and negative coupling terms, long-range terms that are not restricted by the 1D underlying ion-crystal and correction of aberrations due to finite beam width.
+Furthermore it is physically motivated, since with a Jordan-Wigner \cite{shankar2017exact} transformation the system is mapped to an even number of fermions hopping on a periodic ring (with no negative couplings) \cite{butiker1983josephson,cheung1988persistent}.

+$H_\text{ring,a.p}$ can be well-approximated by the axial modes of motion of our harmonic ion-trap.
+The method for choosing the appropriate entanglement phases is detailed in \cite{shapira2020theory,SM}, yielding, $\boldsymbol{\Phi}^{\leri{\text{optimal}}}=\leri{0,0.3867,-0.7071,-1.0939}$, with an ideal implementation fidelity of $H_\text{ring,a.p}$ of 0.989 (defined precisely below).
+We note that Ref. \cite{kyprianidis2024interaction} provides a systematic analysis of the possible couplings schemes enabled by global modes and that Refs. \cite{li2022realizing,espinoza2021engineering} further expand these possibilities by directly shaping the global mode structure.

 We first benchmark our simulation with $\delta=0$.
-To do so we initialize the system to the ground state, $\ket{0000}$, allow it to evolve under $H_\text{ring,a.p}$, and measure the population at the different spin states.
+To do so we initialize the system to the ground state, $\ket{0000}$, evolve it under $H_\text{ring,a.p}$, and measure the population at the different spin states.
 Figure \ref{figDynamics} shows the state occupations after such an evolution, with the spin populations grouped in terms of their respective excitation subspaces (ES), i.e. the number of excitations in each state.
-Data (points connected by lines) is accompanied by the theoretical expectation (dashed) showing a good agreement.
-We sample the evolution stroboscopically, at integer multiples of $U$ (points connected by solid) as well as at half-integer multiples of $U$ (small unconnected points).
-Error bars reflect $\pm2\sigma$ statistical errors due to quantum shot noise.
-Here and in the measurements below we use $\xi=7.5$ kHz.
+The evolution is sampled stroboscopically, at integer multiples of $U$, yielding data (points) with error bars that reflect $\pm2\sigma$ statistical errors due to quantum projection noise.
+Here and in the measurements below we use $\xi=5$ kHz.
+Since the initial state is the ground state we expect the evolution to remain in even subspaces 0ES (green), 2ES (orange) and 4ES (blue).
+Thus we post-select and normalize to the population in even subspaces.

-Since the initial state (green) is in an even ES, we expect the system to only populate even ESs.
-Indeed we observe significant dynamics in the 2-ES (orange) and 4-ES (blue) subspaces.
-In addition, we note a small linear build-up of the population in the odd 1-ES (red) and 3-ES (brown), which is due to dephasing and experimental imperfections.
-Furthermore, we note that at half-integer multiples of $U$ the populations in the odd ESs are significant even at small times, as these subspaces are essential in the dynamics in non-stroboscopic times \cite{sorensen2000entanglement}.

-A clear picture of the dynamics emerges by considering independently all the states in the 2-ES.
-Indeed Fig. \ref{fig2ES} shows the evolution in these states.
-As we expect our models to conserve parity, we post-select our measured data by ignoring measurement results occupying odd ESs and renormalizing the recurrence of the remaining measured states.
-The dynamics show that the initial buildup of the population in the 2-ES is, in fact, dominated by states which are \textit{n.n} in the spin-ring, i.e. the states $\ket{1100}$ (cyan), $\ket{0110}$ (orange), $\ket{0011}$ (olive) and $\ket{1001}$ (purple), with the latter manifested by ions which are at the two opposite edges of the ion-crystal.
-Similarly, states that occupy next-nearest-neighbor (\textit{n.n.n}) sites, i.e. $\ket{1010}$ (red) and $\ket{0101}$ (brown), are only slightly populated at longer evolution times.